 Through workshops, projects and special events, Conwy Expressive Arts makes it possible for children and young people to explore their creativity and develop new skills.

-However, due to the continued effects of the pandemic we currently only offer instrument tuition to pupils at school but we are slowly going to be increasing our provision over time to include:
+We are currently able to offer instrument tuition to pupils at school and are now in a position to be increasing our provision over time to include:

 - Curricular instrument classroom lessons